HoffensResilient/eywa-website/README.md

 ## License

 This project is intended for educational purposes and is not licensed for commercial use.
-For any inquiries.

 ## Contact